nikdata/oura-hrv/README.md

 ## 🎯 Integration with Health Apps

-This automation makes detailed Oura HRV data available in Apple Health, where it can be used by any app that integrates with Apple Health HRV data:
+This automation makes detailed Oura HRV and RHR data available in Apple Health, where it can be used by any app that integrates with Apple Health data:

 ### Benefits for Health Apps
 - **High-frequency sleep HRV data** (vs single daily readings from most devices)
+- **Precise RHR timing** showing when your body reached its most rested state
 - **Consistent rMSSD measurements** throughout sleep
 - **Automatic daily data availability** by 10-11 AM

 ### Compatible Apps
-Any app that uses Apple Health HRV data will benefit from this richer dataset:
+Any app that uses Apple Health HRV or RHR data will benefit from this richer dataset:
 - HRV4Training
 - EliteHRV
 - Welltory
 - Bevel
 - Custom health dashboards
-- Any app using HealthKit HRV data
+- Any app using HealthKit HRV or heart rate data

 ## 🔍 Troubleshooting